alok1304/named-entity-utils/README.md

 - Also Igone name entities if they inside required-phrases.
 - We can also get the duplicates rules files in json form.
 - This is used add `extra-phrase` in rules.
+- Also We do not remove named entity from rules if they have copyrights statements.

 ---